WinFPT and FPT Version 3.7-m

 The intrinsic function PRESENT returns a default logical scalar result.
 In earlier versions

-of WinFPT the result was incorrectly interpreted as having the shape of the corresponding
+of fpt and WinFPT the result was incorrectly interpreted as having the shape of the corresponding

 argument.
 This did not change the code generated by WinFPT but lead to spurious reports of